Autonomous-Finance/aos-packages/packages/subscribable/README.md

 1. register subscriber
 2. receive payment from subscriber (spam-protection / monetization) (only AOCRED)
 3. get available topics
-4. subscribe/unsubscribe a registered subscriber w/ specific topics
+4. subscribe/unsubscribe a registered subscriber w/ specific events

 ### API

-1. configure topics w/ corresponding event checks
+1. configure events w/ corresponding checks
 2. functions to implement the above Handlers or your own variations
 3. ability to register a process as whitelisted
-4. notify subscribers to given topics
+4. notify subscribers to given events
-5. notify subscribers to given topics with event check
+5. notify subscribers to given events with check

 ## Installation